openownership/bods-dev-handbook/tools.md

 BODS docs are published on [readthedocs](https://standard.openownership.org).

-## Building the docs using the development environment
+## The development environment for BODS

 Using the development environment means that you needn't maintain relevant python versions and libraries on your system.
 Plus the environment can be updated to support common schema development practices.
 Install the ODSC development environment by following the instructions at https://github.com/OpenDataServices/development-environment